What is a sabbatical?

 By the way, this is one of the reasons MCC is a special place.
 Thank you for your heart in this.
 Here are some ways you can help:

-1. DO encourage her as she prepares for her time away.
+1. DO encourage Mike as he prepares for his time away.

-2. DO pray for Michelle every day from September 3 to October 2.
-Ask God to speak to Michelle to remind her that she is not what she does (pastor) but is His child.
+2. DO pray for Mike every day from June 30th to August 17th.
+Ask God to speak to Mike to remind him that it is he and not what he does (pastor) that God loves.

-3. DON’T contact her during this time.
+3. DON’T contact Mike during this time.
 That sounds odd to say but the idea behind a sabbatical is to experience a complete disconnect from pastoral responsibilities.
-She has carried those every day for almost 7 years.
-Most people have jobs they can walk away from at the end of the day and not think about it until they go back to work.
-That is not true of ministry.
+Most people have jobs they can walk away from at the end of the day and do not think about it until they go back to work.
+That is not true of ministry, and certainly not of Mike!